-The overall goal of the Town's fiscal policy is to establish and maintain effective management of the Town's financial resources.
+The overall goal of the Town's fiscal policy is to establish and maintain effective management of the Town's financial resources within the Town's limited government framework.
 The policy statements below provide the foundation for achieving this goal.
 Accordingly, the current policies are used to guide the preparation and management of the Town's overall budget and the major objectives to be accomplished.

 Financial policies are guidelines for operational and strategic decision making related to financial matters.
 Financial policies identify acceptable and unacceptable courses of action, establish parameters in which the municipality can operate, and provide a standard against which the government's fiscal performance can be judged.
 Strategically, the stress test analysis provides an annual test to reaffirm the Town's fund balance and ensure the adopted Annual Budget will be sufficient to weather unforeseen financial emergencies, such as significant loss of revenue or catastrophic impacts on the Town.

-The following Town financial policies, previously endorsed by the Town Council, establish the framework for the Town of Paradise Valley's overall fiscal planning and management.
-The Town of Paradise Valley's financial policies show the credit rating industry and prospective investors (bond buyers) the Town's commitment to sound financial management and fiscal integrity which in turn lowers cost of capital if the Town desires to issue bonds.
 The financial policies also improve the Town's fiscal stability by helping Town officials plan fiscal strategy with a consistent approach.

+While the Town does not currently anticipate debt financing (bonds), should a need arise in this regard, as it has in the past, the Town of Paradise Valley's financial policies show the credit rating industry and prospective investors (bond buyers) the Town's continued commitment to sound financial management and fiscal integrity.
+This has many benefits to the citizens of Paradise Valley, which includes lowering cost of capital if the Town desires to issue bonds.